marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/prototypes-and-old-style-function-definitions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: function prototype declarations, old-style function definitions, promotion of formal parameters

 .. _function-prototypes:

-.. index:: function prototype declarations

-.. index:: old-style function definitions

-.. index:: promotion of formal parameters

 Prototypes and Old-Style Function Definitions
 *********************************************